-The Bloody Rose is what we are calling this Vodka Blood Orange Cranberry Martini which is a delicious fall cocktail drink made with vodka, blood orange liqueur, lime juice, rosewater, and a cranberry “jam” called Cranberries Cooked in Pays d’Oc Wine.
-You can use any gourmet cranberry preserve or compote.
+The Bloody Rose is what we are calling this Vodka Blood Orange Cranberry Martini which is a delicious fall cocktail drink made with vodka, blood orange liqueur, lime juice, rosewater, and a cranberry jam called Cranberry Relish with Grand Marnier.
+However, you can use any gourmet cranberry preserve or compote.
 Read on to learn more about blood orange and two other flavors I “pooh-poohed” and then had to take back my words once I tasted the recipe.

 I am originally from up north in the Philadelphia region.
 I’ve been here in Miami for 19 years now so I have to call myself a Floridian.
 But I do miss the autumn months up north, when the leaves turn red and orange, and the weather gets cool.
 Jackets are a must, and it’s time to break out the warming cocktails and drinks with apple cider, and caramel, hot chocolates, and café mochas.
 Well this Blood Orange Cranberry Martini is cold to the touch, but it will certainly warm your belly.
 It’s also got some fall flavors like blood orange, which I think is a warming, autumn taste and color, as well as cranberries and wine.

 Like this recipe so far?
 Be the first to know when we release new ones!

 Blood Orange & Cranberry – Perfect Autumn Flavors